nimryf/text-adventure/README.md

 # Setting up and playing

 Game data is included.
-Simply download Haskell's GHCi, run the file, and type/enter 'game' to start.
+Simply download Haskell's GHCi, run the file, and type/enter _game_ to start.

 At each game loop, the player has to input a number that corresponds to a location or character.
 Multiple numbers can be entered for interactions with multiple characters.